Tips and tricks to efficiently feng shui your office desk

 Minimising clutter increases efficiency, and as pointed out earlier, feng shui swears by this principle.
 This also means that you need to have adequate space between you and your co-workers if you are sharing the same space.
 Avoid sitting with your backs towards each other or even face to face as that encourages conflict.

-Another important element of feng shui suggests that all furniture must have rounded edges and a soothing and earthy colour palette.
+Another essential element of feng shui suggests that all furniture must have rounded edges and a soothing and earthy colour palette.

 Main and featured image: Courtesy of Kampus Production/Pexels